 c) You must occupy the home as your primary residence within 60 days of closing.

-e) You must provide income documentation for all income earners in the home for the previous 3 years.
+e) You must provide income documentation for all income earners who will reside in the home for the previous 3 years.

 Here’s an example of how this tax credit works.
-On a $180,000 mortgage with an interest rate of 4.5%, you might pay $8040 in interest the first year.
-30% of $8040 is $2412, which exceeds the limit of $2000, so you would be limited to a tax credit of $2000 for year.
-Remember that you can still claim a mortgage interest deduction for the remaining 70% of the mortgage interest you paid.
-So in this example, you’d have a tax credit of $2000 and a tax deduction of $6040.
+On a $180,000 mortgage with an interest rate of 4.75%, assuming your 1st mortgage payment was made on January 1st, you would pay $9433 in interest the first year.
+30% of $9433 is $2830, which exceeds the limit of $2000, so you would be limited to a tax credit of $2000 for year.
+But remember – you can still claim a mortgage interest deduction for the remaining 70% of the mortgage interest you paid.
+So in this example, you’d have a tax credit of $2000 and a tax deduction of $7433.

 If you do receive an MCC, your Federal taxes will be lower than normal.
-Once you calculate the annual tax credit you will be able to take, you can revise your payroll withholdings with your W-4 form, and reduce the amount of federal taxes your employer withholds from your regular paychecks.
+Once you calculate your anticipated annual tax credit, you can revise your payroll withholding with your W-4 form, and reduce the amount of federal taxes your employer withholds from your regular paychecks.
 This is allowed because you are not required to have more taxes withheld than you will be required to pay.
-In the example above, if you qualified for the maximum $2000, you could have your monthly federal payroll tax witholdings reduced by $2000/12 = $167.
+In the example above, if you qualified for the maximum $2000, you could have your monthly federal payroll tax withholding reduced by $2000/12 = $167.
 That means you could take home an additional $167 per month, rather than wait for the $2000 tax credit when you filed your taxes the following April 15th.

 Here is a link to the IRS form you need to accompany your 2017 IRS 1040:

-All three criteria must be met for a recapture tax to be a possibility.
-This recapture applies to a limited number of homes
+Again – all three criteria must be met for a recapture tax to be a possibility.

 For the limited number of homeowners who have to pay recapture, the tax guidelines are structured to help limit the impact.
 The maximum amount of recapture is 6.25% of the original loan amount or 50% of the gain from the sale, whichever is less.
 And gain from the home’s sale is calculated after deducting future real estate agent’s commissions, legal fees and closing costs.